WebBluetoothCG/web-bluetooth/rationale.md

 doesn't document which it prefers when both are available.
 Neither gives enough control to implement a web standard that gives the web page the ability to choose.

+## Why do we have just one connection instead of one per call to connect()?

+If each call to `BluetoothDevice.connect()` returned a separate `BluetoothGATTRemoteServer` instance, which could be disconnected independently of other concurrent instances, then components of a page could do their own lifecycle management, disconnecting when they were finished with a device.
+This implies separate Service, Characteristic, and Descriptor instances for each connection because we'd want _some_ way to get a `BluetoothGATTRemoteServer` instance given a `BluetoothGATTService`, but we wouldn't want to return a different one than the component-using-the-Service controlled the lifetime of.
+However, because events bubble, this would result in a separate, e.g., `characteristicvaluechanged` event to arrive at the `BluetoothDevice` for each connection.
+To avoid that, we have only one connection per device.

+## Why is `BluetoothGATTRemoteServer` created lazily?

+If/when Bluetooth devices support more than GATT communication, this may allow implementations to avoid creating data structures that aren't used.

+## Why are GATT connection and disconnection asymmetric?

+`BluetoothGATTRemoteServer.disconnect()` exists
+to release the current script's claim on the GATT connection, but there's no parallel `BluetoothGATTRemoteServer.connect()`.
+Users just have to call `BluetoothDevice.connectGATT()` again.
+If we made users call `BluetoothDevice.gattServer.connect()`, it would still need to return a `Promise<BluetoothGATTRemoteServer>` (WebBluetoothCG/web-bluetooth#65), and would just be more characters in the common case.
+We could provide both, but they'd be two ways of spelling the same operation, which seems more confusing than worth it.

+## Why doesn't `BluetoothGATTRemoteServer.disconnect()` return a `Promise`?

+Disconnection can easily take effect synchronously
+(if it is physically asynchronous, simply discard events that came in after it was requested).
+We're also not signaling any error conditions from the disconnection: if other operations were in flight, they'll return a NetworkError, which still allows the possibility that they took effect.